Amanda M. Good

 Shelley G. Volz

 Amanda (Mandy) M. Good is a partner with Hirst Applegate, LLP, where she has practiced law since 2006.
 She has been awarded an AV rating by Martindale-Hubbell and is recognized by both Super Lawyers and Best Lawyers.
 She is a past-President of the Defense Lawyers Association of Wyoming (DLAW) and Defense Research Institute’s 2015 Fred H. Sievert Award Winner.
 Prior to joining Hirst Applegate, Mandy attended the Texas Tech School of Law in Lubbock, Texas where she graduated with honors, Magna Cum Laude, and Order of the Barristers.
 While at Texas Tech, Mandy was part of a 2-person team that won the International Negotiation Competition in Dublin, Ireland and was recognized as Texas Tech’s Outstanding Trial Advocate for 2004-2005.
 She obtained her Bachelor’s Degree in Animal Science (with a Business emphasis) from Texas Tech, graduating first in her class, and was inducted in 2013 into Texas Tech University’s Department of Animal and Food Sciences Hall of Fame.
 Prior to attending Texas Tech, Mandy obtained dual Associate Degrees from Casper College in Casper, WY and worked as a firefighter on the Custer National Forest.
 Her practice includes counseling employers on a variety of employment issues, including those related to preventing or dealing with workplace harassment and discrimination.
-She also provides employment law, harassment, and discrimination training to organizations, represents entities in front of the Public Service Commission, and handles personal injury, contract, and other civil litigation issues.
+She also provides employment law, education law, harassment, and discrimination training to organizations, represents entities in front of the Public Service Commission, and handles personal injury, contract, and other civil litigation issues.

 2013 to present – Partner, Hirst Applegate, LLP

 - Practice areas include: Civil Litigation, Trucking & Transportation Litigation, Employment Litigation, Personal Injury Litigation, Public Utilities Law, Insurance Defense Litigation, Administrative Hearings and Appeals, Contract Litigation, and Employment Counseling.

 2006 to 2013 – Associate, Hirst Applegate, LLP